shaheem-pp/django-template/README.md

 cd django-template
 ```

 ### 2. Set Up Environment Variables

-Create a `.env` file in the root directory and populate it with your project-specific values:
+Create a `.env` file in the project directory and populate it with your project-specific values:
 ```env
 SECRET_KEY=YOUR_KEY_HERE
 DEBUG=YOUR_KEY_HERE